 Although we provide a high quality, professional service, if you feel we have fallen short of our high standards please raise this in the first instance with the member of Student Wellbeing Services with whom you are linked.
 If you would like to speak to someone else you may always contact the Manager, Anne Bentley.
 Any concern will be handled with sensitivity.

-Members of the Student Wellbeing Service subscribe to their own relevant professional bodies.
+Members of Student Wellbeing Services subscribe to their own relevant professional bodies.
 The counsellors are members of the British Association for Counselling and Psychotherapy Ethical Framework and are subject to the BACP Professional Conduct Procedure.

 Formal complaints should be addressed via the University’s student complaints procedure.